haziq21/kichn/README.md

 ## Setting up

-On a Mac, install Redis and ZBar with [Homebrew](https://brew.sh/).
+On a Mac, install all software dependencies with [Homebrew](https://brew.sh/).

 ```
-$ brew install redis
-$ brew install zbar
+$ brew install redis meilisearch zbar
 ```

 And install all the Python dependencies from `requirements.txt`.